Weather Warnings - Wind Warning for Land Areas

 Severe Weather Warning

-The Severe Weather Warning for the Barkly forecast district has been cancelled,
+The Severe Weather Warning for the Simpson and Lasseter forecast districts has

-but the situation will continue to be monitored and further warnings will be
+been cancelled, but the situation will continue to be monitored and further

 The Northern Territory Emergency Service advises that people should: